Fudan-iGEM/2025-wiki/pages/human-practices.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/lyx-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/img/screenshot-2025-08-06-at-21-23-43.webp
-description: On this page, we
+description: On this page, we document how we improve our project through discussions with experts in their fields.
 ---

 > “Our technology has exceeded our humanity.”